 Local growth management strategies must consider and address Principles 1-5 of the Interim Settlement Planning Principles (Appendix A) when identifying new rural residential release areas.
 The interim framework will apply until a more a comprehensive framework is prepared.

-21.1 Enable new rural residential development where identified in a local growth management strategy prepared by council and endorsed by the Department of Planning and Environment.
+21.1 Enable new rural residential development where identified in a local growth management strategy prepared by council and endorsed by the Department.